Car Accident Lawyers in El Paso, Texas

 3. Document the Accident

-A critical step to take following any car accident is to “document the accident” by maintaining an organized, running file of every document relating to the car accident.
+A critical step following any car accident is to “document the accident” by maintaining an organized, running file of every document relating to the car accident.
 This file should include important documents and materials such as:

 - A copy of the police report;